sanishchirayath1/finalProjectCS50/README.md

 3) Slider for resizing the array
 4) Slider for changing the speed of sort

+I have also added colors on distince steps of sorting so that people can easily comprehend whats happening with each sort

 I hope to implement notes on each algorithms in the website itself so that people can more info about each sorting algorithms in the website itself.
 I have hosted the website on github.
 And i will be updating it. https://sanishchirayath1.github.io/sorting-visualiser/